Åke Jonsson: Motocross racing career

+Early career

 Born in Hammerdal, Jonsson's family moved to Västerås when he was a child.
 He became a skilled speed skater and belonged to the Swedish top junior elite before his motorcycle racing career took precedence.
 His physical conditioning from ice skating helped him achieve early success when he transitioned to motorcycle racing.

 At the age of 16, he acquired his first motorcycle when he purchased a DKW.
 He began competing in motocross races and progressed to the Swedish motocross national championship in 1963.
 Unable to afford a new motorcycle, Jonsson decided to build his own motorcycle from spare parts and, rode it to a ninth place in the 250cc Swedish national championship.

+Husqvarna factory team

-His impressive results earned him a sponsorship to ride for the Husqvarna factory and with a new motorcycle, Jonsson was able to defeat Torsten Hallman for the 1964 250cc Swedish national championship.
+His impressive results earned him a sponsorship to ride for the Husqvarna factory and with a new motorcycle, Jonsson was able to defeat Torsten Hallman for the 1964 250cc Swedish Motocross Championship.
 In 1964, Jonsson began competing in the 250cc Motocross World Championships and posted impressive results with a third place at his home Swedish Grand Prix and finishing second to defending world champion Joel Robert at the Finnish Grand Prix.
 In 1966, Jonsson won his first Grand Prix race with a victory at the 1966 250cc Luxembourg Grand Prix at Schifflange.

 Jonsson completed his engineering degree in 1967, but delayed entering the engineering profession and continued to compete in motocross.
 In 1967 Jonsson joined his Husqvarna teammates, Torsten Hallman and Arne Kring, along with ČZ factory teammates Joël Robert, Roger De Coster and Dave Bickers in a series of exhibition races in the United States that had been organized by Edison Dye, the American importer for Husqvarna motorcycles.
 The exhibition races served as a means to introduce the sport of motocross to an American audience, and eventually led to the formation of the Inter-AM and Trans-AMA motocross series that helped to popularize the sport of motocross in the United States.

 Jonsson moved up to the 500cc class in 1968 and won the national championship over Christer Hammargren and Bengt Åberg.
 Although Jonsson was posting impressive results, Husqvarna's meager racing budget meant that world champions Bengt Åberg and Torsten Hallman received most of their support, leaving Jonsson struggling to secure spare parts for his motorcycle.

 In the 1968 500cc World Championship, Jonsson put himself into contention by winning the Swedish Grand Prix then taking the championship points lead by winning the West German Grand Prix.
 However, his motorcycle had a mechanical failure at Round 10 in Belgium allowing BSA factory rider John Banks to claim the championship points lead.
 The championship was not decided until the final round in Switzerland where the defending champion Paul Friedrichs (ČZ), Banks and Jonsson each had a mathematical chance of winning the world championship.
 Friedrichs had a decisive victory at the Swiss Grand Prix to secure his third consecutive 500cc World Championship.
 Jonsson finished the season ranked third behind Friedrichs and Banks.